jond01/pycon-il-23/slides.md

 Typically, when working on a software project we:

-1. Think about a solution and implement it.
+1. Think about a solution and implement it
-2. Test it in different environments and collaborate with colleagues.
+2. Test in different environments and pass checks
-3. Ship it to users.
+3. Ship to users

 ---
 transition: slide-up